cning112/fastflight/README.md

 ## How does it work?

-Assuming the flight server is running, a user can create a client helper and use it to get data from various data sources.
-See the example in `client.client_helpers.py`
+### With FastAPI

+1. Run the flight server and the FastAPI server in separate processes
+2. Test by posting query params to the /fastflight/ endpoint

+### Without FastAPI

+1. RUn the flight server
+2. Test by posting flight ticket to the flight server endpoint.
+3. Or, use the flight_client to help with the data retrieval.

 ## How to add a new data source type?